cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

 .. note::

-    If you are an external researcher, student, guest, and otherwise collaborating with researchers at CBMR, then you must ask for your collaborator or supervisor at CBMR to apply for access for you, as described below.
-Access to Esrum requires a valid UCPH ID (e.g.
-    ``abc123``) with a registered affiliation with CBMR.
+    If you are an external researcher, student, guest, or otherwise collaborating with researchers at CBMR, then you must ask for your contact person at CBMR to apply for access to Esrum for you.
+This requires that you have a valid UCPH ID (e.g. ``abc123``) with a registered affiliation with CBMR.
+Once you have access to Esrum, you can apply for access to human cohorts as described in step 3.

 Access to the Esrum HPC cluster and a number of related services, projects, and datasets are managed by the Data Analytics Platform.
 To